thijmen38/Earthy-Group2/docs/design.md

 **Relationship between different modules**
 <div style="text-align: justify">
-Explaining the scalable difference between each module, therefore each curve is double of the other, Mention how they are Different yet similar a the same time.

 To define a construction method, first, the relationship between the different wall and roof modules was studied.
 Since the floor plan was configured based on a tartan grid, the modules are multiples of each other.

 As seen previously in the simplification process, the tessellated roofs of the different Dome modules were approximated using elliptical curves.
 The Dome roof modules are approximated with multiples of the radius of 2 ellipses, the diagonal ellipse with a radius of (2.12 m, 1.2m) and the horizontal ellipses of (1.5m, 1.2m). multiplying the radius of these ellipses with 1, 2, 3 will give us 3x3, 6x6, 9x9 domes respectively.